kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 It is: **Which anchor, at which layer, at which time, and at which strength produces a repeatable and selective change?**

-Then I want the matched controls: the opposite direction, an orthogonal direction, a random direction with the same norm, and the same anchor at the wrong layer or time.
-I want repeated clips, waveform-level evaluation, and measurements of what persists, what breaks, and how much downstream behavior changes along with the intended effect.
+The frozen-map transfer, CPU reproduction, and exact-norm random schedules answer part of that question for Yanny.
+I still want the opposite sign, unrelated phone orders, the same anchor at the wrong time, many more random directions, spectral variants of the recording, and held-out audio and models.
+I also want complete output-distribution and transcript-damage measurements, not only success on the requested word.

-If the intervention follows the predicted layer, timing, and direction while surviving those controls, then we may have found a real knob rather than ordinary model sensitivity.
+One anchor has crossed one real decision boundary.
+A reusable knob must survive the rest of those controls and work beyond the clip on which it was found.

 ## How to read the evidence

 The Audio Jacobian Lens is a fitted instrument.
 It uses a first-order map from an intermediate residual state toward a later space that can be read through the vocabulary head.
-The underlying model stays frozen, but the lens and the 34-phone ARPAbet prototypes are fitted from data, including automatically aligned speech supervision.
+The underlying model stays frozen, but the lens and the 34-phone public ARPAbet prototypes are fitted from data, including automatically aligned speech supervision.
+The Yanny steering pilot uses a separate development-only extension for ARPAbet `Y`; it does not modify Whisper or turn the public prototype bank into a phone recognizer.

 The encoder-to-decoder transport behind Phone Signature is my speech-specific extension, not a setup already validated in Anthropic's paper.
 The two encoder maps above were fitted on disjoint examples but evaluated on the same development set.
 Their agreement is a fit-sensitivity check, not an independent-corpus replication.
 The locked test split has not been evaluated.